MakingLife/evolvinator/README.md

 The .ino scripts in the root directory are the files required to run the evolvinator apparatus

-The folders EarthDayLength and SevSegClock are self contained arduino scripts designed to be used with a board of LEDs and a LEDs plus Seven Segment Display respectively.
+The folders companion_sketches/EarthDayLength and companion_sketches/SevSegClock are self contained arduino scripts designed to be used with a board of LEDs and a LEDs plus Seven Segment Display respectively.
+To install them they must be extracted from the root folder of the evolvinator

 Your local install of arduino needs to use the following libraries